stormcloud266/lawn-care/README.md

 # Lawn Care
-A one-page concept website built on GatsbyJS.
+A one-page concept website built on GatsbyJS, styled with SCSS, and hosted on Netlify.
+The goal of this project was to help me practice building a brochure website appropriate for a small business.

 [View Site](https://lawn-care-mock.netlify.app/)

 ![](https://github.com/stormcloud266/lawn-care-mock/blob/master/screenshot.gif)

 ## Challenges and Goals
-* Design and build website that would be appropriate for a small business
+* Design and build a website that would be appropriate for a small business
 * Build a custom gallery component with lazy loaded images
 * Implement a mobile responsive layout
 * Integrate YouTube iframe